 Turnover rate of cut-down (but not removed) non-woody (line 107) and woody (line 108) biomass to litter.
-The proposed value is 0.05.
+The proposed values are 0.05 and 0.01.
 Non-woody parameter (line 107) controls the speed of transformation of harvested plant residues in croplands or clipped grass leaves in case of mown grasslands to litter.
 In case of forests this parameter controls the fate of (previously living) leaves on cut down trees (if thinning option is switched on).
 Woody parameter (line 108) controls the turnover of dead coarse root (stump) into coarse woody debris (cwd).
 Implementation of this turnover process was necessary to avoid C and N balance errors caused by large fluxes between specific pools.